morganney/magic-comments-loader/README.md

 ### Magic Comments

-With loader options configured like:
+With loader options configured like

 ```js
   {